 Plus check out these recent additions to Fiction Finder published within the past month:

-During this episode of “The Romantic Side of Suspense” podcast, you’ll hear from X authors about their romantic suspense books available this month.
-Here’s the list of authors and books for March 2023, with the book’s release date if not available now.
+During this episode of “The Romantic Side of Suspense” podcast, you’ll hear from five authors about their romantic suspense books available this month.
+Here’s the list of authors and books for September 2023, with the book’s release date if not available now.